Calm, evidence-based assessment. Clear diagnosis. Treatment matched to the actual cause—not guesswork.

 - Clinical Pearls & Patient Guidance:

-- Multiple Trials Needed: Don't give up after one try.
-It often takes 4-8 attempts with adequate stimulation to determine if a specific PDE5i at an optimal dose works for you.
+- Multiple Trials Needed: Do not give up after one try.
+It often takes 4–8 attempts with adequate stimulation to find the right PDE5i at the optimal dose.

 - Timing is Key: Take the medication appropriately before anticipated sexual activity (allowing for onset time).